-Today we enjoy a guided tour of Athens, the heart and soul of Greece.
-A large part of the town's historic centre has been converted into a 3-kilometre pedestrian zone (one of the largest in Europe), leading to the major archaeological sites, reconstructing -- to a large degree -- the ancient landscape, thus allowing us to avoid the city's horrendous traffic.
+Today we enjoy a guided tour of Athens, the heart and soul of Greece.\ A large part of the town's historic centre has been converted into a 3-kilometre pedestrian zone (one of the largest in Europe), leading to the major archaeological sites, reconstructing -- to a large degree -- the ancient landscape, thus allowing us to avoid the city's horrendous traffic.
+As such, much/most of our tour today will be conducted ON FOOT at a leisurely pace.